ChrisVelasco0312/poc-component-library/proof-of-concept.md

 Visit `http://localhost:3000`.
 You will see your custom buttons, served from your private package, rendered in a completely separate application.

+---

+## **Key Lessons Learned & Important Notes**

+### **Critical Issues Fixed in This Guide:**

+1. **ESLint v9 Flat Config:** Modern ESLint requires the new flat config format, not .eslintrc
+2. **Turborepo Version Compatibility:** Use `tasks` instead of `pipeline`, add `packageManager` field
+3. **TypeScript JSX Configuration:** Explicit JSX configuration needed to avoid compilation errors
+4. **Storybook Story Conflicts:** Don't install @storybook/react in component packages
+5. **Git Configuration:** Always create .gitignore before committing and configure git user
+6. **Module Type:** Add `"type": "module"` for ESM compatibility
+7. **Path Resolution:** Use relative paths in vite.config.ts to avoid module resolution issues

+### **Essential Dependencies Not Mentioned in Original Guide:**
+- `@types/react` - Required for TypeScript React development
+- `@types/node` - Required for Node.js types in build tools
+- All ESLint related packages and configuration

 Congratulations!
-You have successfully completed the entire lifecycle: building, documenting, publishing, and consuming a component from a private library.
-You can now repeat Phase 2 for the `Input` component and use a tool like **Changesets** to automate the versioning and publishing process.
+You have successfully completed the entire lifecycle: building, documenting, linting, publishing, and consuming a component from a private library.
+You can now repeat the component creation process for additional components like `Input` and use tools like **Changesets** to automate the versioning and publishing process.